uhst/uhst-client-js/README.md

 var test = new uhst.UHST();
 ```

-Refer to the documentation to learn about the options you can pass (including your own meeting point / signalling server URL, WebRTC configuration, etc.) .
+Refer to the documentation to learn about the options you can pass (including your own API / signalling server URL, WebRTC configuration, etc.) .

 #### Host
 Host in UHST is a peer which every other peer connects to.
 This concept is similar to listen-server in multiplayer games.